cultureandempire/cultureandempire.github.io/cande.md

 > He was licensed to read all the articles they hosted.
 The problem was, the way he downloaded the articles violated the terms and conditions of the service.
 And bizarrely -- even though the website didn't want to press the matter -- the DoJ decided that this was an imprisonable felony, under the Computer Fraud and Abuse Act, which makes it a crime to "exceed your authorization" on any on-line service.

 The CFAA would make my daughter a criminal, if she was in the US, for lying about her age on her Facebook profile, and thus receiving information she is not entitled to.
 She is an unlikely target of prosecution though, I hope.
-The real focus of the CFAA are the "nihilists, anarchists, activists, Lulzsec, Anonymous, twenty-somethings who haven't talked to the opposite sex in five or six years", using the words of Michael Hayden, former director of the NSA and the CIA.
+The real focus of the CFAA are the "nihilists, anarchists, activists, Lulzsec, Anonymous, twenty-somethings who haven't talked to the opposite sex in five or six years," using the words of Michael Hayden, former director of the NSA and the CIA.
 Hayden ran the NSA when it switched from foreign military intelligence to domestic spying.
 Hayden is, dare I say it, a Spider man.

 Ironically, for a long time, the NSA was seen as one of the best places to work, if you were a smart technology-oriented nerd with particular talents.
 For years, the agency cultivated its image as the quiet force for good, the honest policemen of the Internet.
 It proposed "stronger" (hah!) security standards and pushed them through US and international standards organizations.
 Young men like Aaron Swartz were the best possible talent the agency could ask for, to keep the Internet safe for Honest Citizens.